On the Biblical Hebrew Alphabet and the Hebrew Language

 In English, we have letters like A, B, C, D. These letters don’t have an individual meaning, but when we combine them into a word like BEAD, we understand the word.

-While there is still much that is unknown, it appears that in ancient Hebrew the meaning of each “letter” carries its meaning into the meaning of the root word that it forms.
-Then the root word then carries its meaning into any word that it forms.
+While there are still many unknowns, it appears that in ancient Hebrew the meaning of each “letter” carries its meaning into the word.
+That is to say, individual letters affect the meaning of the root word that it forms.
+Then, of course, the root word impacts the meaning of any word that it forms.

 What’s special about the Hebrew language?

-No other language on earth communicates the way Hebrew communicates.
+No other language on earth communicates the way Hebrew does.
 In English, we know what a pineapple is.
 But it has nothing to do with a pine or an apple.
+Where am I going with this?
+Let’s look at some examples.

-Just as a blossom (tsiyt) is a sign that fruit is being produced, the tassels (tsiysith) were to remind the wearer to blossom God’s goodness and follow His ways.
+Just as a blossom (tsiyt) is a sign that fruit is being produced, the tassels (tzi-tzit) were a reminder.
+The wearer needed to blossom with God’s goodness and follow His ways.

+This one simple example points to something very significant.
 To a Hebrew reader, the Bible is full of word plays, puns, and rhymes.
 They intend to help the hearer remember and learn.
-However, many of these are lost in translation.
+That’s how the Bible was designed to begin with.
+It was intentional.
+However, many of these were lost in translation.

 The Tangibility of the Biblical Hebrew Alphabet